ShipSoft/FairShip/README.md

 Let get started:

-1 December 2015: new DEV branches for FairSoft and FairRoot are put in place with simplified configurations scripts
+1 December 2015: FairSoft and FairRoot are put in place with simplified configurations scripts

 1. In case you use SLC6 where the GitHub cert is missing, first do (only once):